Plugins#

 Example: input/output plugin#

-Here is a simple example of a plugin that adds a new file formats to DataLab.
+Here is a simple example of a plugin that adds new file formats to DataLab.

 # Copyright (c) DataLab Platform Developers, BSD 3-Clause license, see LICENSE file.